-An Unquiet Mind: A Memoir of Moods and Madness by Kay Redfield Jamison is an intimate look into the havoc that bipolar disorder can wreak.
+An Unquiet Mind by Kay Redfield Jamison is an intimate look into the havoc that bipolar disorder can wreak.
 The book captures her journey with bipolar, from its emergence in her late teens to its effects on her accomplished career as a clinical psychologist and university professor.

 The book contains rich descriptions, and is searingly honest.
 There’s no attempt to gloss over the messy and downright ugly bits of mental illness.
 The author is extremely insightful, and does an excellent job of capturing in words what mental illness feels like.
 She described the “particular kind of pain, elation, loneliness, and terror involved in this kind of madness… You are irritable, angry, frightened, uncontrollable, and totally enmeshed in the blackest caves of the mind.”

 Many of the challenges Jamison has faced will sound very familiar to anyone living with a mood disorder.
 She is very open about her struggle to accept her diagnosis and the attached stigma.
 Even once she recognized that she was struggling with her mental health, fear and shame stopped her from seeking treatment.
 It took a long time for her to accept that she needed to remain on medication, and there were multiple occasions when she stopped her meds and then experienced a relapse of mania.